CipherIQ/docs-portal/docs/cbom-generator/playbooks/tls-upgrade.md

+---
+hide:
+  - toc
+---
 # TLS Upgrade Guide

-Migrate from deprecated TLS 1.0/1.1 to TLS 1.2/1.3 for improved security.
+Migrate from unsafe and deprecated TLS 1.0/1.1 to TLS 1.2/1.3 for improved security.

----

 ## Prerequisites